Display the lake

 - On the ribbon, click the Project tab and click Save As.
 Save the project with the name Poyang Land Cover.

-In this lesson, you visually compared imagery of the same lake from three different times spanning a period of 30 years, noticing a trend of water loss.
-You then classified each image to show land cover, creating a single value for water from the many water values in the original image.
-In the next lesson, you'll smooth out the lake boundaries and remove many of the smaller water features that were classified alongside Lake Poyang.
+You've visually compared imagery of the same lake from three different times spanning a period of 30 years, noticing a trend of water loss.
+You also classified each image to show land cover, creating a single value for water from the many water values in the original image.
+Next, you'll smooth out the lake boundaries and remove many of the smaller water features that were classified alongside Lake Poyang.
 You'll then calculate the area of the lake for each year and determine the rate at which the lake is decreasing.

 Calculate area over time

-In the previous lesson, you classified land cover to show Lake Poyang in three different years: 1984, 2001, and 2014.
-In this lesson, you'll clean up your classified images with generalization analysis tools to remove small errors or minor water bodies around the lake.
+Previously, you classified land cover to show Lake Poyang in three different years: 1984, 2001, and 2014.
+Next, you'll clean up your classified images with generalization analysis tools to remove small errors or minor water bodies around the lake.
 You'll also smooth the lake's boundaries.
 After preparing your images, you'll calculate the area of the lake over the past 30 years and determine how much it has changed.

 Filter individual pixels